IndexedDB

 The Indexed Database API (commonly referred to as IndexedDB) is a JavaScript application programming interface (API) provided by web browsers for managing a NoSQL database of objects.
 It is a standard maintained by the World Wide Web Consortium (W3C).

 As an alternative to the Web storage standard, IndexedDB can provide more storage capacity.
 Web storage has fixed limits per website, but IndexedDB limits are "usually quite large, if they exist at all".

 Use cases for IndexedDB include caching web application data for offline availability.
 Some browser modules, such as devtools or extensions, may also use it for storage.

 History

 Support for IndexedDB was added to Firefox version 4 (March 2011), Google Chrome version 11, Internet Explorer version 10, Safari version 8, and Microsoft Edge version 12.

 Web SQL Database was a prior API developed by Apple.
 But Firefox refused to add support for it and argued against it becoming a standard because it would codify the quirks of SQLite.
-It was thus deprecated in favor of IndexedDB.
+WebSQL was deprecated in favor of IndexedDB.

 IndexedDB 1.0 became a W3C Recommendation on January 8, 2015.
 IndexedDB 2.0 became a W3C Recommendation on January 30, 2018.
-IndexedDB 3.0 was released as a First Public Working Draft on 11 March 2021 and remains as a Working Draft as of 3 December 2024.
+IndexedDB 3.0 was released as a First Public Working Draft on 11 March 2021 and remains as a Working Draft as of April 2026.